ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//

+//10-23-25//
+I learned how to use selenium to make unit tests and accessing css selectors with it.
+You can use classes, ids, names, and more to get specific elements.

 //10-16-25//
 I learned about tinydb from documentation, like how to enter and modify the values being stored.
 It's basically a python dictionary but you use query and search.